-- The service met the communication needs of people with a disability or sensory loss in line with the Accessible Information Standards. - People's communication needs were recorded in their care records.
+- The service met the communication needs of people with a disability or sensory loss in line with the Accessible Information Standards. - Staff had created picture books for people to use which helped people to express their needs more easily.

 Supporting people to develop and maintain relationships to avoid social isolation; support to follow interests and to take part in activities that are socially and culturally relevant to them